wangc86/blog/content/csu0007/_index.md

 | 17 |   | Supplementary Topics |  |
 | 18 |   | Supplementary Topics |  |

-## Textbook
+## Textbook and Lecture Notes
 <a name="resource"></a>

 [1] Agarwal, Anant and Lang, Jeffrey H. _Foundations of Analog and Digital Electronic Circuits._ Morgan Kaufmann; 1 edition (July 18, 2005).
-ISBN 978-1558607354 **(Required)**
+ISBN 978-1558607354. **(Required)**

 Purchase a copy of the book from [Elsevier](https://www.elsevier.com/books/foundations-of-analog-and-digital-electronic-circuits/agarwal/978-0-08-050681-4), [books.google.com](https://books.google.com.tw/books?id=lGgP7FDEv3AC&printsec=copyright&redir_esc=y#v=onepage&q&f=false), etc. You may also read it at [the NTNU library](http://www.lib.ntnu.edu.tw/holding/doQuickSearch.jsp?newQuery=true&searchtype=t&search=Foundations+of+Analog+and+Digital+Electronic+Circuits).

-The updated lecture notes will be posted here.
+Click [here](./p1-p115.pdf) for the lecture notes for this course, revised Sep.
+21, 2021.

 ## Additional References

+* Sedra, Adel S. and Smith, Kenneth C. _Microelectronic Circuits._ Oxford University Press, Inc.; 5th edition.
+ISBN 978-0195142525.
+(A solid reference text for advanced study in this field.)
 * [Link](2012.2.pdf) <-- A great introduction to semiconductor science, from the EE department at National Taiwan University.
 * Neamen, Donald A. Semiconductor physics and devices: basic principles.
 New York, NY: McGraw-Hill.
-2012. ([NTNU library](http://www.lib.ntnu.edu.tw/holding/doQuickSearch.jsp?action=view&param=%2Fsearch*cht%3F%2Ftsemiconductor%2Bphysics%2Band%2Bdevices%2Bbasic%2Bprinciples%2B4th%2Bedition%2Bsolution%2Ftsemiconductor%2Bphysics%2Band%2Bdevices%2Bbasic%2Bprinciples%2B%2B%2B%2B%2B%2B%2B%2B4th%2Bedition%2Bsolution%2F-3%252C0%252C0%252CB%2Fexact%26FF%3Dtsemiconductor%2Bphysics%2Band%2Bdevices%2Bbasic%2Bprinciples%261%252C2%252C%2Findexsort%3D-); also, [Google Scholar](https://scholar.google.com/scholar?hl=zh-TW&as_sdt=0%2C5&q=semiconductor+physics+and+devices+basic+principles+4th+edition+solution&btnG=)) (I personally found this textbook wonderful)
+2012.
+(A great reference for related physics.)

 ## Accessibility
 <a name="integrity"></a>